zwintox/CSharp-GradeBookApplication/README.md

 			- [ ] If there are not 5 students with grades display the message "Ranked grading requires at least 5 students with grades in order to properly calculate a student's overall grade." then escape the method.
 			- [ ] If there are 5 students with grades call the base `CalculateStudentStatistics` method using `base.CalculateStudentStatistics`

-	- [ ] Update the `Program` class to work with multiple types of grade books
+	- [ ] In the GradeBook project's root directory, Update the `Program` class to work with multiple types of grade books
 		- [ ] Inside the `Main` method update the code within the `if` condution that checks to see if `command` starts with "create".
 			- [ ] Update the validation to check the `parts.Length` is not 4.
 			- [ ] Update the message written to console by this condition to say "Command not valid, Create requires a name, type, is it weighted.".